 Normally this deqi sensation gradually dissipates within a few minutes.

 Don’t be too worried about this deqi sensation!
 It’s not a big deal, and although getting deqi isn’t always necessary, it’s useful feedback for you and for your acupuncturist.

 Deqi is not used in all forms of acupuncture.
-Japanese acupuncture, for example, seldom needs to get it, but acupuncturists using this method often know if they needling has been successful because of other forms of feedback, such as the disappearance of sensitivity as some point being palpated elsewhere on the body.
+Japanese acupuncture, for example, seldom needs to get it, but acupuncturists using this method often know if their needling has been successful because of other forms of feedback, such as the disappearance of sensitivity or pain somewhere elsewhere on the body.